 I drive into Skibbereen.
 I parked and found a pub to book a room for the night in Schull.
 I pulled out my wallet, but I couldn't find my phone card.
 I had left it on the phone when I booked my room the day before.
 I went to a deli nearby and paid €5 for another.
 The first had more than enough time for the trip.
 So this was €5 down the drain.
-The first place I called, Glencairn, had a room for €40.
+The first place I called, Glencairn, on Ardmanagh Drive [now closed], had a room for €40.

 I drove around Skibbereen.
 I was unable to find any park or river to walk in.
 So I stayed in my car and continued on.
 The LP mentions the Abbeystrewery Cemetery.
 Some 8000-10000 famine victims are buried there in mass graves.
 I passed it, but it was a national highway and there was no place to stop.